rrobinn/fractal-eye-analyses/README.md

 This is a project for analyzing the fractal structure of infants eye-gaze.

 ## Data
+We collected eye tracking data from infants as they watched age-appropriate movies, and pixelated versions of those movies.

-Sample eye-tracking data collected from the same infant, at different ages.
+This repo contains sample eye-tracking data collected from the same infant, at different ages.
 Data were collected using a Tobii eye tracker (300 Hz)

 ## Processing
 Folder contains Matlab code for processing eye-gaze data.